DFHack/dfhack/docs/plugins/sort.rst

 Squad assignment overlay
 ------------------------

-The squad assignment screen can be sorted by name, by migrant wave, by stress, by various military-related skills or by specific potential ratings.
+The squad assignment screen can be sorted by name, by migrant wave, by stress, by various military-related skills or by long-term military potential.

 If sorted by "any melee", then the citizen is sorted according to the highest skill they have in axes, short swords, maces, warhammers, spears, or general